makersacademy/acebook-rails-template/README.md

 # OctoBook

-A social network app for Cephalopoda, where you can:
+A social network app for Cephalopods, where you can:

-- express your self in a post
+- Express yourself in a post
-- share stunning photos
+- Share stunning photos
-- support your friends with likes and comments
+- Support your friends with likes and comments
-- see all the activities in your personal profile space.
+- See all of a user's posts on their personal profile.

-  - Sing up now and give us your data for free !
+Sign up now and give us your data for free!

 ## Quickstart